ashlingcha/cactus-guide-2.0/README.md

 Important notes:
-- typical size of genomes are 1-4GB
+-typical size of mammalian genomes are 1-4GB
-- on cluster set up, VMs do not talk to each other i.e. memory (RAM) and core requirements are specified per machine not per cluster
+-on cluster set up, VMs do not talk to each other i.e. memory (RAM) and core requirements are specified per machine not per cluster
 -cactus job is a workflow made up of several tasks - can break these downs -when downloading genomes from ncbi, need to remove spaces in the names of the chromosomes eg.
 >NC_000001.11 Homo sapiens chromosome 1, GRCh38.p13 Primary Assembly
 to
 >NC_000001.11
+-guide to AWS instructions for cactus: https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/running-in-aws.md

 Set-up (on pawsey)